Builder¶

 get_reacter(left_type, right_type)

-Get appropriate reacter for a monomer pair.
+Get appropriate reacter for a structure pair.

 Parameters: